sadik003/alx-system_engineering-devops/0x00-shell_basics/README.md

-Delete the directory my_first_directory that is in the /tmp directory script that changes the working directory to the previous one script that lists all files
+Delete the directory my_first_directory that is in the /tmp directory script that changes the working directory to the previous one script that lists all files a script that prints the type of the file named iamafile.
+The file iamafile will be in the /tmp directory when we will run your script